hrauniya/knn_scratch/README.md

 README

 2)I enjoyed implementing the knn algorithm from scratch.
 Implementing it from scratch gave me a more clear idea on its workings.
-I, however, want to learn more about how to increase the complexity of this algorithm by using something like KD-trees.
+I, however, want to learn more about how to decrease the complexity of this algorithm by using something like KD-trees.

 3)I spent around 6-7 hours working on this assignment.